esakhan0/WiFi-Security-Testing-Device-ESP8266-Setup-Guide/README.md

 📌 Note: This device does not come pre-flashed.
 Follow this guide to install the firmware.

-🛠️ What You’ll Need
+🛠️ What You’ll Need:

-✅ ESP8266 Development Board (NodeMCU, Wemos D1 Mini, etc.)
+✅ Our Wifi Security Testing Device

 ✅ USB-C Cable (or Micro-USB, depending on your board)